maccioni/iox/KVM/README.md

   Virtual Box
 * A Cisco device running IOS XE 16.8.1 or later
 * qemu-img to convert the vmdk file to qcow2 format
-* ioxclient to create an IoX package
+* ioxclient to create an IOx package
 * A DHCP server or a static IP address for te VM tomake it reachable from outside the network device

-These are all the steps needed to build the IoX package, load it to the device, activate and start it.
+These are all the steps needed to build the IOx package, load it to the device, activate and start it.

 ## 1) enable serial port on the CentOS VM